 Currents can be complicated and tricky along the New England coast.
 For forty years, author and historian Edward Rowe Snow flew his small plane over New England lighthouses at Christmas time and air-dropped presents for the keepers.
 One year, Snow missed his target at Whaleback, and his package of presents landed in the sea.
 He circled back, made another pass, and was successful on his second attempt.
 Weeks later, someone walking on a beach at Cape Cod found the first package, after it had traveled almost ninety miles in a straight line across Massachusetts Bay!

 Morgan Willis was a keeper at both Whaleback Ledge and Cape Neddick.
-During lonely nights at Whaleback Ledge, Willis would dial zero just to hear the voice of operator Janet St. Lawrence of Portsmouth, whom he became his bride in 1950.
+During lonely nights at Whaleback Ledge, Willis would dial zero just to hear the voice of operator Janet St. Lawrence of Portsmouth, who became his bride in 1950.
 After his time in the Coast Guard, Willis settled in Portsmouth and dabbled in antiques before opening up Seaboard Auction Gallery in nearby Eliot.